 Avoid products that contain alcohol:

 Products with alcohol in them will make your hair drier and more prone to breakage.
-If you must use products with alcohol, then apply them only on the ends of your hair because this is where they are needed the most (if at all).
+If you must use products with alcohol, apply them only on the ends of your hair because they are needed the most (if at all).
 To avoid using products that contain alcohol completely, then choose products that are made especially for curly hair and contain moisturizers instead.
 Also, if you have to use regular products, try to apply them while your hair is still wet because they will not weigh down your hair as much when your hair is wet.

 You can also check out our other articles on Curly hairs here.